 With the recent development in VR, potentially.
 Some people don't need more than simply closing their eyes and listening to sound.
 Some people simply wrap themselves up in a blanket.
 Imagining it came to life and harmlessly ate them.
 Of course, not all of us are equal, and most vore fetishes are largely impossible to make a reality.
 Even if the thought of being consumed turns you on, you would never risk your life for it.

 Since it's impossible, how do you manage to get off?

 Popular media is actually filled with material.
-Though we have plenty of people spending thousands of dollar hiring artist to draw or render their ideal scenario, commissioning stories, or simply searching for material from artists and writers who did it on their free time.
-A lot of us engages in text-based role play.
-Real life role play exists, but it is exceedingly rare considering the underground and unspoken nature of this fetish.
+Though we have plenty of people spending thousands of dollars hiring artists to draw or render their ideal scenario, commissioning stories, or simply searching for material from artists and writers who did it on their free time.
+A lot of us engage in text-based role-play.
+Real-life role-play exists, but it is exceedingly rare considering the underground and unspoken nature of this fetish.